Disentangled Multimodal Representation Learning for Recommendation: Introduction

 In addition, users have individual differences in perceiving different modalities for organizing information as pointed out in psychology studies~\cite{Jeffrey1978modalpreferences}.
 Accordingly, the features of different modalities are of different importance to a user's preference on a certain factor of a target item.
 In other words, users have different preferences for different modalities (or \emph{modality preference}) in each factor of an item.
-For example, the \emph{color} information can be directly viewed from the images or obtained from the descriptions in reviews when purchasing \emph{clothes}.
+For example, the \emph{style} information can be directly viewed from the images or obtained from the descriptions in reviews when purchasing \emph{clothes}.
 For this factor, some users directly view the images to check whether they like them, while some others might be more willing to refer to the opinions in reviews.
 However, existing multimodal recommendation methods have not considered the modality preferences of users in the utilization of information when exploiting different modalities, resulting in sub-optimal performance.

-Finally, the entangled representations of different factors in each modality will also hurt the performance~\cite{Higgins2017betaVAELB,Ma2019DisenGCN,ma2019learning,wang2020DisenHAN,wang2020DGCF}.
+Finally, the entangled representations of different factors in each modality can hurt the performance~\cite{Higgins2017betaVAELB,Ma2019DisenGCN,wang2020DGCF}.
+For example, a user purchases a dress because of its \emph{style} while caring less about \emph{comfort}; otherwise, the user would have purchased the other dress considering both \emph{style} and \emph{comfort}.
+When the representations of different factors in each modality are entangled, it results in information redundancy and performance degradation in preference modeling.
 We would like to model user preference from different factors and each factor can be represented by the features of different modalities.
-When the representations of different factors in each modality are entangled, this will cause information redundancy and performance degradation in preference modeling.
-Disentangled representation has been demonstrated to be more resilient to the complex features~\cite{Higgins2017betaVAELB,Ma2019DisenGCN}.
-Recently, researchers have also applied the disentangled representation learning techniques to model users' diverse intents~\cite{ma2019learning,wang2020DisenHAN,wang2020DGCF}.
-Although some progress has been achieved, they only use the user-item interaction data and leave the rich information contained in multimodal data unexploited.
+Disentangled representation has been demonstrated to be more resilient to feature complexity~\cite{Higgins2017betaVAELB,Ma2019DisenGCN}.
+Recently, researchers have also applied disentangled representation learning techniques to model users' diverse intents~\cite{wang2020DGCF}.
+Although some progress has been achieved, they only use the user-item interaction data and leave the rich information contained in multimodal data unused.
 In fact, the multimodal data provides a lot of useful information to help us discover users' intents on items.
 The problem is how to effectively disentangle and fuse the multimodal features to better serve our recommendation model.